eclipse-vertx/vert.x/core_manual_ruby.md

 If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.

+### Publishing messages

+Publishing a message is also trivially easy.
+Just publish it specifying the address, for example:

+    Vertx::EventBus.send('test.address", 'hello world')

+That message will then be delivered to any handlers registered against the address "test.address".

 ### Sending messages

-Sending a message is also trivially easy.
-Just send it specifying the address you want to send it to, for example:
+Sending a message will result in at most one handler registered at the address receiving the message.
+This is the point to point messaging pattern.

-    Vertx::EventBus.send('test.address', 'hello world')
+    Vertx::EventBus.send('test.address", 'hello world')

-That message will then be delivered to any handlers registered against the address `test.address`.
-If you are running vert.x in cluster mode then it will also be delivered to any handlers on that address irrespective of what vert.x instance they are in.
+### Replying to messages

+Sometimes after you send a message you want to receive a reply from the recipient.
+This is known as the *request-response pattern*.

+To do this you send a message, and specify a block as a reply handler.
+When the receiver receives the message there is a method `reply` on the `Message` instance that is passed into the handler.

+When this function is invoked it causes a reply to be sent back to the sender where the reply handler is invoked.
+An example will make this clear:

+The receiver:

+    Vertx::EventBus.registerHandler('test.address') do |message|
+      puts("I received a message #{message.body}")

+      # Do some stuff...
+      # Now reply to it

+      message.reply('This is a reply')
+    end

+The sender:

+    Vertx::EventBus.send('test.address', 'This is a message') do |message|
+      puts("I received a reply #{message.body}")
+    end

+It is legal also to send an empty reply or null reply.

+The replies themselves can also be replied to so you can create a dialog between two different verticles consisting of multiple rounds.

+### Message types

 The message you send can be any of the following types: